 Bouncer or Swing– Now there are a few different kinds of “bouncers or swings” Having a bouncer was a life saver for me.
 I used Bright Starts Playful Pinwheels Bouncer.
 I am also a working mom so, I needed to be able to stick to a schedule and be on time for work.
 This allowed me to put Sofia in here, and take a shower or do a morning pump.
-Small amount of victory for hands free freedom!
+A small amount of victory for hands-free freedom!
 It vibrates to sooth, has a removable toy arm, and I could carry her from room to room and not strain my back.

 Stroller, Car Seat & Bassinet:

 This depends on what carrying system and car seat you have or want.
 I went with something not traditional.
 With all the car seat options and rules that constantly change.
-I did not want to have to buy another car seat in 6 months (due to forward faceing rules) or could foresee having the time to shop for something new.
+I did not want to have to buy another car seat in 6 months (due to forward facing rules) or could foresee having the time to shop for something new.
 Keep it simple!
-I wanted a car seat that would last a couple of years, and that had rear facing and forward facing capabilities and would grow with her.
+I wanted a car seat that would last a couple of years, and that had rear-facing and forward facing capabilities and would grow with her.
 That being said, I did not have the car seat that detached and you carried like most moms.
 I went with Graco Contender 65 Convertible Car Seat, Glacier

 I used the Carry Cot for the first 3-4 months and it doubled as her Bassinet.
 I could wheel her around, put her right next to my bed, and she could nap easily if we were out; as she was already flat on her back.
-When she out grew the Carry Cot, I just popped the regular seat back in the stroller.
-I would still just take Sofia in and out of the car seat.
+When she outgrew the Carry Cot, I just popped the regular seat back in the stroller.
+I would still just take only Sofia in and out of the car seat.
 For me, this was also a better option, because it was less strain on my back and less in my hands.
 I just had to worry about either carrying my baby into the house or putting her in the stroller.